 What to Do If Your Child Has an STI

+- Provide access to treatment.
 STIs must be accurately diagnosed and fully treated to prevent long-term health problems, permanent disability, or even death.

+- Reassure your child.
 Having an STI does not make him or her a bad person.

 - Offer access to counseling.
 Counseling can address sexual, emotional, or relationship issues.

 - Encourage your child to share his sexual health status with future sexual partners.

+- Work with your child's doctor.
 Develop strategies for reducing complications from an STI.

-bacterial vaginosis, which may be spread in other ways than through sexual activity.
+- Don’t play the blame game.
+There are some infections, including hepatitis B and ]]>bacterial vaginosis]]>, which may be spread in other ways than through sexual activity.
 Jumping to conclusions and accusing your child can have a negative impact on your relationship.